nomadicvince/Python-Shell-Automation-Project/README.md

-# Automation Library
+# Python/Shell Automation Project
-Automation scripts for cybersecurity, linux and cloud services
+Python and shell scripts for cybersecurity, linux and cloud services